37 Notable alumni of

 -

-Corey Luke Wingard is a former Australian politician.
+Corey Luke Wingard is an Australian former politician.
 He was a Liberal member of the South Australian House of Assembly from the 2014 state election, representing Mitchell until 2018 and Gibson until his defeat in 2022.
 Wingard served as the Minister for Infrastructure and Transport.
 He was also Minister for Recreation, Sport and Racing in the Marshall Ministry from 2018 to 2022.
 He previously served as the Minister for Police, Emergency Services and Correctional Services.

 -